 - “4” means there was a payment that was between 90 and 119 days late.

 - “5” means there was a payment that was more than 120 days late but doesn’t yet have a rating of “9.”

 - “6” isn’t used by credit reporting agencies.

 - “7” means that you’re making payments under a consumer proposal, consolidation order, orderly of debts, or a debt management program with a credit counselling firm.

 - “8” means that the lender is attempting to repossess your assets to recover the money you owe.

 - “9” means that the debt has been written off as “bad debt,” it has been sent to collections or you’ve filed for bankruptcy.

 All of the debts that appear on your credit report should have a credit rating.
 The codes will differ depending on the credit type and whether you make your payment on time.
 For example, if you have a credit card and you pay it on time, it will have an “R1” rating on your credit report.
 If you have a car loan and you missed a payment by 45 days, an “I2” rating would appear on your credit report.

+Long-term financial health requires discipline, planning, and support.
 If you need help making sense of your credit report, contact us today.
 Our experts will be happy to review your credit report with you and let you know what everything means.